South outguns North, 44-34, in Varishetti Game

 Last Friday’s 8th Annual Frank Varischetti All-Star Game for District 9’s outgoing senior football players at Brockway’s Varischetti Field yielded $20,000 with 20 $1,000 scholarships awarded.

-For area players, that meant three scholarships for Brookville’s Carson and Bryce Weaver and Central Clarion’s Ashton Rex.
+For area players, that meant two scholarships for Redbank Valley’s Cole Bish and Union/A-C Valley’s Skyler Roxbury.

 On the field, it was a high-scoring and entertaining matchup that saw the South outgun the North, 44-34.